--- The Following Studio Policies Were Last Updated on August 17, 2019 ---

 - An excused absence from a performance due to an emergency with appropriate notice given to the instructor will result in a 50% refund of the accompanist fee and/or entry fee based on the event rules and regulations.

 - Full refunds or cancellation of the fee(s) will be available at the discretion of the instructor and accompanist based on situation and length of notice received (i.e. if a conflict is presented BEFORE the accompanist is given music to prepare).

 2.C.
-Payment can be made via cash, personal check, credit card, or PayPal.
-For more information regarding methods of payment or paying with PayPal, please register and/or log in to your account and select "Pay Online."
+Payment can be made via bank transfer, cash, check, credit/debit card, PayPal, Venmo, or Zelle.
+For more information regarding methods of payment or paying with online platforms, please contact Mrs. Porter and/or log in to your account and select "Pay Online."

 Students are expected to practice daily between lessons.
 Each week the student will be sent home with an assignment to work on for the following week.
 If improvement is not achieved consistently over the course of one month, a meeting or phone conference will be arranged to discuss and evaluate the student's progress and goals for taking private lessons.
 Music Teachers Helper has a built-in practice log for students to utilize at their convenience to keep track of and inform their teacher about their practice sessions.
 This can be accessed by logging into the student account on the website or via the free MTH smartphone app.
 A tutorial for logging practice times can be found by clicking here.

 Students will have up to 3 studio-sponsored opportunities per year (September 1 through August 31) to perform for their friends and families in a safe and encouraging environment, usually in the form of a studio recital.
 Each student is expected to prepare and perform a minimum of ONE solo per event that is memorized and accompanied (either by live music or an approved track).
 Students are expected to perform in at least two of the three opportunities provided because participation will:

 - help them learn to manage their nerves/stage presence,